 Why is he frustrated and how to help him?

 There are lots of reasons why kids become upset and have a tantrum, you need to recognize what the problem is and how to react.
 Often it’s caused by being unable to express what they want or feel, which causes anger that results in a tantrum.
-Below are some common problems that cause frustration with 3 year olds.
+Autistic children are also more prone to meltdowns.
+Below are some common problems that can cause frustration with 3 year olds.